-Season after season, varying iterations of wet-look hair make their way onto the catwalks, slowly convincing onlookers of the style’s visual appeal.
+Season after season, varying iterations of wet-look hair make their way onto the catwalks and front rows, slowly convincing onlookers of the style’s visual appeal.
 And, after seeing the highly polished versions modelled during this fashion month, we are finally ready to take the trend from runway to real life.

-High-gloss hair – a chicer, more wearable take on the look – was all over the spring/summer 2023 shows at New York and London Fashion Week (something we predict will continue at the Milan and Paris shows).
+High-gloss hair – a chicer, more wearable take on the look – was all over the spring/summer 2023 shows at New York, London, Milan and Paris Fashion Week, and not only on the models.
+Celebrities in attendance, from Zendaya to Rosamund Pike and Olivia Palermo, too wore the trend well.

-Our favourite take on the trend was at Erdem in London (pictured top and above), where seasoned backstage stylist Adam Reed gave models a look he described as “city slick”.
+Our favourite take on the trend in London was at Erdem (pictured above), where seasoned backstage stylist Adam Reed gave models a look he described as “city slick”.
 Impossibly elegant, the down ‘dos were styled in deep side partings, lacquered to perfection, with a barely-there loose wave in the lengths.

 To create the style, he combined the L’Oréal Professionnel Tecni.Art Fix Max Strong Hold Gel and L’Oréal Professionnel Metal Detox Oil in a bowl, mixing them to create "a flexible gel shine formula".
 (The combination, he explained, gives an incredibly strong hold while being easy to wash out.)
 Reed then applied this formula with a hair colouring brush, ensuring a smooth application, starting from the scalp and dragging the product down to just behind the ear on both sides.